ChaosDynamix/Arcadia/.github/ISSUE_TEMPLATE/update.md

 ---
-name: Feature
+name: Update
-about: Suggest an idea for the project
+about: Suggest an update for the project
 title: ''
 labels: ''
 assignees: ChaosDynamix

 ---

-## Feature
+## Update

 ### Problem
-What is the problem that need to be fixed.
+What is the feature that should be improved.

 ### Branch
 The issue will be solved in the `<branch-name>` branch based on `master`.